 Right by the stairs was a grocery shop.
-This stop was for us to purchase general household goods as visitor gifts to the Orang Asli whose village we would visit later.
+This stop was for us to purchase general household goods as visitor gifts to the Orang Asli whose village we would visit later (this is not to be confused as charity).
 Always the practical sort, I chose a bag of rice.

 I had already been to Taman Negara before this.
 There, I had already visited a very similar riverside village of a rainforest-dwelling tribe.

 It was a small village, as the rainforest peoples often settle and roam in small groups.
 Nipa-thatched roofs rest over little huts sided with woven walls, perched low on stilts.
 Ducks sat in fluffy contentment under the houses, with ducklings scampering around.
 An unusually territorial cat hissed at my friendly overtures.